plomdawg/ebay-label-printer/INSTRUCTIONS.md

   * eBay order ID
   * Quantity
   * Shipping address
-  * QR code linking to the order

 * Use `reportlab` or `WeasyPrint` for PDF generation.
-* Use `qrcode` Python package for QR generation.

 ### 4. Print (`print.py`)